-If you frequently travel, you may have noticed that some banks seem to be everywhere you go.
-Citibank and HSBC have the widest coverage but others, including ANZ, Bank of China and Scotiabank, also offer decent coverage especially in their respective sphere of influence.
-In most cases, it is possible to transfer money between accounts held with those multi-national banks, even if the accounts are domiciled in different countries.
-Some banks will even process those transfers free of charge (and they will be instant).
-If you regularly need to make transfers, this can be a game changer.
+If you travel frequently, you will likely have noticed that some banks seem to be everywhere.
+Citibank, HSBC, Bank of China and Standard Chartered are some of the most common.
+With many of these banks, it is possible to transfer funds between accounts held with different national units.
+Some will even process those transfers free of charge (and they will often be instant).
+If you regularly need to make transfers, between the same countries, this can be a game changer.

-For smaller personal transfers, the fintechs can be an excellent option and that is especially true of Revolut.
-To minimize fees, you should load your fintech account with a free source (usually local debit cards and wire transfers) and initiate the transfer during normal business hours (the spreads increase during weekends).
+For smaller transfers, and the occasional transfers to third parties, the fintechs can be an excellent option and that is especially true of Wise and Revolut.
+To minimize fees, you should top up your account and pay for your transfers with a funding source that does not incur a fee and you should initiate the transfers during normal business days (the spreads can often increase during weekends).

 Wires (SWIFT, SEPA etc)

 Using a merchant account as a means to transfer money internationally is both unusual and expensive but can be very useful in some circumstances.
 For example, you have an undeclared corporate offshore bank account and you want to transfer funds into it.
-You obviously cannot send a wire transfer or use a money transfer service and moving actual cash around is too expensive (travel costs).
-In such a situation you could open a merchant account for your offshore corporation and link it to your offshore bank account.
+You obviously cannot send a wire or use a money transfer service as that would create a link and moving actual cash around is too expensive (travel costs).
+In such a situation, you could open a merchant account for your offshore corporation and link it to your offshore bank account.
 You could then invoice yourself the amounts you wish to transfer and pay the invoices with a credit/debit/anonymous gift card.
-If your company is properly set up, such a transfer will leave no obvious traces.
-This is a last resort method though as such a transfer can be expensive (2-3%) and resource intensive (merchant account maintenance).
+If your company is properly set up, such a transfer will leave no obvious traces (although it will leave traces).
+This is a last resort method though as such a transfer can be expensive (2-5%) and resource intensive (merchant account maintenance).

-For example: if you bank in the United States but live in Malaysia, you could get a no ATM/FX fee bank account in the US and draw cash from that account using a debit card in Malaysia.
+For example: if you bank in the United States but live in Malaysia, you could get a no ATM/FX fee bank account in the US and draw cash from that account in Malaysia using a debit card.
 You could then either spend the money or deposit it in a local Malaysian bank account.